A Cheesy Affair: How to Host a Wine and Cheese Tasting Party

-There’s nothing better than a chilled glass of dry Rosé in the summertime.
+"There’s nothing better than a chilled glass of dry Rosé in the summertime.
 Rosé pairs well with one of my favorite cheeses from the Farmers’ Legacy Collection, White Oak Cheddar.
 The creamy subtle sweetness of this cheddar is lovely with the strawberry, raspberry, and citrus notes in the Rosé.
 I always add fresh fruit, and something salty to the cheeseboard – so naturally I sliced a Gala apple, and a handful of some crunchy Pretzel Crisps.
-It’s so easy to pull together this cheeseboard, and everyone will love it – no matter what night of the week it is.
+It’s so easy to pull together this cheeseboard, and everyone will love it – no matter what night of the week it is."

-Rachael Clark – Cabot Content Manager
+Rachael Keyes – Cabot Content Manager

-What goes better with a bottle of wine from a friend than some amazing cheese?
+"What goes better with a bottle of wine from a friend than some amazing cheese?
 A lovely red zin was a perfect complement to the creamy, deep flavor of Cabot’s Monterey Jack.
 The pairing is a little unconventional, a little unexpected and a little bit of perfection with some summer strawberries.
-I love going a bit against the grain and choosing this mellow, subtle cheese certainly paid off, and the strawberries added a little sweet zing.
+I love going a bit against the grain and choosing this mellow, subtle cheese certainly paid off, and the strawberries added a little sweet zing."

 Jenni Tilton Flood – Cabot Farmer

-At our house, we’re pretty happy sticking with our tried-and-true favorites, so we often find ourselves enjoying a bar of Cabot Seriously Sharp Cheddar along with some seriously spicy hard salami.
+"At our house, we’re pretty happy sticking with our tried-and-true favorites, so we often find ourselves enjoying a bar of Cabot Seriously Sharp Cheddar along with some seriously spicy hard salami.
 I balance the bite of the sharp cheese and the kick of the salami with a fruit-forward Pinot Noir.
-Throw in a few plump dried apricots for a hint of sweetness and you have the perfectly paired party!
+Throw in a few plump dried apricots for a hint of sweetness and you have the perfectly paired party!"

 Carolyn Kingston – National Events & Programs

-I just love the taste of a perfectly ripe, juicy peach with a class of cold, light Pinot Grigio.
+"I just love the taste of a perfectly ripe, juicy peach with a class of cold, light Pinot Grigio.
 The addition of my favorite, Cabot Horseradish Cheddar, takes this combination to a whole new level of deliciousness.
-Not only does this outstanding cheddar offer a bit of a horseradish kick, its surprisingly creamy texture doesn’t overwhelm the other more delicate flavors.
+Not only does this outstanding cheddar offer a bit of a horseradish kick, its surprisingly creamy texture doesn’t overwhelm the other more delicate flavors."